We may earn a commission when you buy through links in our articles. Learn more.

 Mint Mobile became famous for having Ryan Reynolds as a major shareholder, but now that the Canadian actor has sold his stake to T-Mobile, is it still worth considering as a cell phone provider?
 In short, yes.
 Mint uses T-Mobile’s network for coverage, and it swaps between 5G and 4G LTE coverage (whichever is stronger in your area) for reliable and fast speeds.

 Mint Mobile also offers some of the most affordable prepaid phone plans, with extra discounts on family plans.
-The lowest prices apply when you take out at least a 12-month contract, but Mint usually offers promotions to new customers that give you months of free service.
+To get the lowest prices you typically need to take out a 12-month contract, but Mint usually offers promotions to new customers that give you months of free service.

-All Mint Mobile plans have unlimited calls and texts, 5G and 4G LTE coverage (whichever is stronger in your areas), free calls to Canada and Mexico, and free mobile hotspots up to 10GB.
+Unlimited calls and texts are the standard with Mint Mobile Plans, 5G and 4G LTE coverage (whichever is stronger in your areas), free calls to Canada and Mexico, and free mobile hotspots up to 10GB.
 The price you pay each month depends on how much data you need: on a 12-month plan, $15 a month gets you 5GB of data, while 40GB of 5G data is $30.

-If you want a cheap cell phone provider and don’t mind paying upfront for your plan, Mint Mobile is a great option, offering all the latest Android devices and Apple iPhones if you want a new device.
+If you’re okay with paying upfront for a plan from a cheap cell phone provider, Mint Mobile is a great option, offering all the latest Android devices and Apple iPhones if you want a new device.
 Check the compatibility of your device here.

 Today’s best deals